cloudfoundry/java-test-applications/README.md

     cf push

-To avoid clashing with the URLs of other applications, you should specify your own subdomain for the application.
+To avoid clashing with the URLs of other applications, you should specify your own subdomain for the application (unless the test application does not need a subdomain).

 ## Failure Testing